solita/solita.github.com/_posts/2015-09-03-why-little-bugs-can-be-a-big-deal.md

 half-hearted job, it's probably the system that's discouraging them.

 If we make a bug go away but leave in the defect, the defect will soon manifest as another bug.
-If we fix defects but never touch the conditions to gave rise to them, it's just a matter of time before someone adds new defects just like the ones we fixed, perhaps in a place where they can do even more damage.
+If we fix defects but never touch the conditions that gave rise to them, it's just a matter of time before someone adds new defects just like the ones we fixed, perhaps in a place where they can do even more damage.